The latest on how COVID-19 impacts your care.

 OhioHealth is providing all levels of care, from inpatient surgeries to in-person appointments.

 - If you need nonurgent care, call your providers office to learn your options.
 They may recommend an office visit, or one of our virtual care options, like telehealth video visits or a primary care E-Visit.
 Use our Find a Doctor search tool if you need a provider.

 - Your experience at our care sites may look a little different.
 Our fight continues against COVID-19, and every decision we make will put safety first, even at the expense of efficiency or convenience.
 See our added safety measures.

 - You will receive information directly from your physician's office about your upcoming procedures, and where to go if you need testing.

-- If you are scheduled for a surgery or procedure with anesthesia or sedation at an OhioHealth facility, you must be tested for COVID-19 within 72 hours of your procedure.
+- If you are scheduled for a surgery or procedure with anesthesia or sedation at an OhioHealth facility, you must be tested for COVID-19 within 96 hours of your procedure if you are not two weeks past your final vaccine dose.
 Learn more about the testing process here.

 OhioHealth Physician Group is offering telehealth appointments to patients who do not need to be treated in person.